 sometimes enough to control your symptoms.
 Stretching, walking, exercising

-regularly, taking a hot or cold bath, using massage, losing weight if you are overweight, and avoiding smoking and
+regularly, taking a hot or cold bath, using massage, losing weight if you are overweight, and avoiding smoking, alcohol, and

 caffeine may reduce or control your symptoms.

 If your symptoms are

 another medical condition such as

 iron deficiency anemia, you will be treated for that